 Be familiar with the NPC Manual of Information and all governing documents of this Association.

 Perform all other duties as applicable to the office as prescribed by the parliamentary authority adopted by the Association.

+Serve as a member of the Peer Accountability Board as needed (if not already designated as the peer accountability officer).

-NOTE: May assign specific duties such as chair of the Judicial Board or Membership Recruitment Committee.
+NOTE: May assign specific duties such as the peer accountability officer or chair of the Membership Recruitment Committee.

 C. The secretary shall: